An In-Depth Look at the Bank of Japan's Balance Sheet

-Five years have passed since the Bank of Japan (BOJ), the central bank of Japan, adopted its quantitative and qualitative easing (QQE) programme in April 2013 under Governor Kuroda.
-After taking a closer look at the US Fed's balance sheet a few weeks ago, I decided to adapt the process for the BOJ's balance sheet, to see what we can learn.px.gif
+Five years have passed since the Bank of Japan (BOJ) rolled out its quantitative and qualitative easing (QQE) programme in April 2013 under Governor Kuroda.
+After taking a closer look at the US Fed's balance sheet a few weeks back, I decided to do the same for the BOJ's balance sheet to see what we can learn.px.gif

-To get started, we need to grab data on the BOJ's accounts in CSV format from the BOJ's statistics portal.
-To get to the data, scroll to “Statistical data search”, click “Balance Sheets of the Bank of Japan and Financial Institutions”, then “Bank of Japan Accounts[BS01]”.
-There, choose “Bank of Japan Accounts” in the first tab, select all available series in the second tab, and click through the rest of the options until you get to a page where you can download the data in CSV format.
-The file will be named something like nme_*.csv, where the star is replaced by a string of characters and numbers.
-Our R script will simply pick the first file corresponding to this naming pattern.
+To start off, we need to grab data on the BOJ's accounts in CSV format from the BOJ's statistics portal.
+Head over to “Statistical data search”, click on “Balance Sheets of the Bank of Japan and Financial Institutions”, and then select “Bank of Japan Accounts[BS01]”.
+Choose “Bank of Japan Accounts” in the first tab, select all available series in the second tab, and click through the rest of the options until you land on a page where you can download the data in CSV format.
+The file will sport a name like nme_*.csv, with the star replaced by a jumble of characters and numbers.
+Our R script will simply pick the first file matching this pattern.

 boj.area.png